Building worlds like we used to build brick houses. One piece at a time.

 We'll also be specifically looking for elements that we might take for our character designs.

-Week 4 - Intro to Character Design
+Week 4 - Intro to Character Design - LINK

 This week, we'll be switching gears slightly, as Garth will demonstrate how he begins a typical character design process, beginning with the simplest "character story sketches" to encourage believability of personality before the character may even be established yet.